top of page

 October 6 - 9, 2026

 IMPORTANT: Your registration does NOT include your room.
-Scroll down to learn about our special room rate at the Hot Springs Resort or other hotel options for the retreat.
+Scroll down to learn about our special room rates at Mt.
+Princeton Hot Springs Resort or other hotel options for the retreat.

 THINGS TO KNOW ABOUT BOOKING YOUR ROOM

 To reserve your room at Mt.
-Princeton Hot Springs Resort, call 719.395.2447, give them the name and dates of the retreat, and mention the code ADOP25 to receive discounted rates.
+Princeton Hot Springs Resort, call 719.395.2447, give them the name and dates of the retreat, and mention the code ADOP26 to receive discounted rates.

 Your room includes access to all 8 of the resort’s hot springs pools, a sauna, steam room and cold plunge pool.
 You’ll also receive discounted spa treatments and complimentary access to bikes, skis and snowshoes.

-Nearby activities include hiking, whitewater rafting or kayaking, fly fishing, horseback riding, and mountain biking, making it easy to extend your stay and explore the area.
+Nearby activities include hiking, fly fishing, horseback riding, and mountain biking, making it easy to extend your stay and explore the area.
 Be sure to book your room before September 26 to take advantage of the discount.
-The retreat will begin the evening of Tuesday, October 6 and conclude the evening of Friday, October 9.
+The retreat will begin the evening of Tuesday, October 6, and conclude the evening of Friday, October 9.

 Please note: Unless you are staying in one of the Hillside rooms, you will need to walk a short distance uphill to reach the retreat meeting room.